vedansh2821/instabrute/README.md

-"Disclaimer: This is not Hacking Repository, this just for fun and educational only.
-Any violence because of this, is beyond my responsibility"
+This Project is Created for educational purpose , also how you can secure your password .